liedekef/fdatepicker/README.md

 ## Installation

-Use one the releases on github or download files directly from [GitHub](https://github.com/liedekef/fdatepicker/tree/master/dist)
+Use one of the releases on github or download the files [directly](https://github.com/liedekef/fdatepicker/tree/master/dist)

 ## Usage